QRAM: A Survey and Critique: Hardware QRAM

+\Cref{lem:hamiltonian-cost} shows that if our computational device pays a cost for each term it adds to the Hamiltonian, and the device must construct the Hamiltonian for each QRAM access, the cost scales just as badly as active QRAM.

-Alternatively, we could construct a Hamiltonian such that there is an ``idle'' eigenstate in the QRAM, and we only need to perturb the system to start it.
+One way to escape this limitation would be to construct a device where we only need to construct the Hamiltonian \emph{once}, so the number of interventions ($n$) does not govern the cost to \emph{use} the QRAM.
+One approach would be a Hamiltonian such that there is an ``idle'' eigenstate and we only need to perturb the system to start it.
 For example, one of the proposals for bucket-brigade QRAM imagines excitable atoms at each node, excited by input photons.
 Adding a photon would start the system on the desired evolution.

 Feynman's original proposal for a quantum computer~\cite{OPTICA:Feynman1985} (with Kitaev's refinement~\cite{BOOK:KitSheVya2002}) was a large Hamiltonian that evolved on its own -- i.e., ballistic computation.
 Practical difficulties of this scheme mean it has not been experimentally explored (to the best of our knowledge).
 Some interesting questions that bear on QRAM include: \begin{enumerate} \item Can we add more than one 2-local term to the Hamiltonian with one intervention from the controller and energy cost $O(1)$?
 If not, then constructing a Hamiltonian for QRA\textbf{Q}M will cost $\Omega(N)$, as the Hamiltonian will need at least $\Omega(N)$ terms just to interact with all bits of memory. \item What is a physically realistic error model for the Hamiltonian terms themselves?
 Unlike discussions about the error in the input state to a ballistic computation, here we consider the errors in the Hamiltonian itself, i.e., how even a perfect input might stray from the desired computational trajectory.
 Certain proposed QRAM devices partially address this; see \Cref{sec:bb-errors}. \end{enumerate}